jphruska/Seteophaga_gracia_phylogeography/admixture/admixture_readme.md

 # Admixture workflow (Figure 1D, S4)

 1. Filter .g.vcfs with 01_dataset15a_admixture_filtering.sh and 01_dataset15b_admixture_filtering.sh.
-15a is 10kb thinned an 15b is 50kb thinned.
+15a is 10kb thinned and 15b is 50kb thinned.
 2. Run admixture (in interactive mode), with the following steps:

         Step A. Remove Z chromosome filtered VCF (CM027535.1.g.vcf.dataset15[a/b]_admix.vcf.recode.vcf).